antron717/tictactoe/README.md

 computer vs self for number of times entered at command line

 eg: compself.py 100

 plays 100 games returns ties.
+"How about a nice game of chess?"